 E-GMP is Hyundai Motor Group’s next-gen eco-car platform. unlike the current one that underpins the Hyundai Ioniq HEV/PHEV/EV and the Kia Niro HEV/PHEV/EV, it is made solely for EVs.
 The new platform allows system voltage double that of the old platform – 800 volts.
 Customers will be able to rapid-charge the battery pack at thrice the speed – 350 kW.

-Hyundai Motor Group has confirmed that all E-GMP platform will come with 800-volt charging capability as standard, and so, it will be possible to charge the Hyundai Ioniq 6 using 350 kW rapid chargers.
+Hyundai Motor Group has confirmed that all E-GMP platform will come with 800-volt charging capability as standard, possible to charge the Hyundai Ioniq 6 using 350 kW rapid chargers.
 The company says that E-GMP models will boast the world’s first multi-charging system which operates the motor and the inverter to boost 400V to 800V.

 Unlike OBC, which typically allows only single directional flow of electricity from an external power source, ICCU enables vehicle-to-load (V2L) function.
 Electric machinery (110V/220V) can be operated using the energy stored inside the EV’s battery pack.
 One can even operate a household air conditioner and a large-screen TV.